Edit on GitHub

 $ cd ~/catkin_ws && catkin_make

-20. Export the LDS_MODEL to the bashrc file.
+20. Export the LDS_MODEL in the bashrc file.
 Depending on your LDS model, use LDS-01 or LDS-02.

 $ echo 'export LDS_MODEL=LDS-01' >> ~/.bashrc